nasim-alamdari/Human-in-the-Loop-RL/README.md

 ![Screen Shot 2021-08-22 at 7 42 07 PM](https://user-images.githubusercontent.com/49213632/130375788-4ca28908-eb58-4540-9e3f-944a7ec6f8b6.png)

-Figure 1:  Block diagram of proposed approach.
+Figure 1:  Block diagram of Human-in-the-Loop Deep Reinforcement Learning.

 Below shows how data is passes through different blocks of the personalization framework both in training and testing modes.
 Please refer to [1] for more details.